Minimum Program Duration

 Clinical Training Practicum

-Clinical psychology graduate students are required to complete a minimum of 400 hours of practicum experience, of which at least 150 hours are direct client contact hours (intervention and assessment combined)and at least 75 hours are in formally scheduled supervision.
-However, in our experience, successful internship applicants target approximately 500 direct hours or more.
+Clinical psychology graduate students are required to complete a minimum of 500 hours of direct client contact hours (intervention and assessment combined) and at least 75 hours of formally scheduled supervision.
 Many internship site also maintain minimum requirements specifically for direct assessment hours but substantial variation exists across sites.
 Therefore, we recommend that you review all requirements for internship sites you may find attractive early in your clinical training.

 Clinical practicum students must register for at least one credit of 805 each semester.
 Clinical students’ practicum experience begins with enrollment in 807 (Introduction to Conducting Psychotherapy) during the second semester of their second year.
 In order to complete the practicum requirement satisfactorily, students must be judged by clinical faculty and staff to have met standards of clinical competence.